DJ-Lor/LoreliDejesus_T1A3/README.md

     * User input will utilise the Client of Property ID as the main identifier and required information to pull up the list that requires an edit.

-    * A .capitalize() will be used for client inputs so it matches against the dictionary key to update.
+    * A .lower() will be used for client inputs so it matches against the dictionary key to update (which are all in lower case).

     * A confirmation of the update done will be displayed.